Milkman68/HL2-RebalanceMod_Game-files/README.md

 The repository for downloading the mod.
 The Sourcecode can be found [here](https://github.com/mariovct/HL2-RebalanceMod).

+#### ============Description:============
+HL2R is a mod that changes the gameplay of Half-Life 2.
+Altering gunplay, AI, visuals, and general balance not to dramatically change, but enhance HL2 wherever possible.
+With the ultimate goal of replicating the challenging but fair gameplay of HL1 (which HL2 was very much lacking in my opinion).

+Where enemies are actual threats that *need* to be respected, where all weapons in the player's arsenal have use throughout the whole game instead of some becoming completely obsolete, and where the player has to put more than surface-level amounts of effort and strategy to make it through the default campaign.

 #### ============Installation:============

 To install the mod, click on the green button on the top right corner that says ***Code*** then click ***Download Zip***